realglobe-Inc/sugo-observer/README.md

 <a name="overview"></a>

-SUGO-Observer works as a client of [SUGO-Cloud][sugo_cloud_url] and provides accessors to observer the cloud server status.
+SUGO-Observer works as a client of [SUGO-Cloud][sugo_cloud_url] and provides accessors to observe the cloud server status.